• Skip to primary navigation

 3. Don’t Forget to De-Stress

 A wellness plan is about more than just what you eat and how you move; it’s also about how you feel.
-The more stressed you are, the more likely you are to deprioritize your health and diet.
+The more stressed you are, the more likely you’ll deprioritize your health and diet.

-So, in this new year, focus on reducing your stress levels.
-Some ways you can do this include:
+So in this new year, focus on reducing your stress levels.
+Some tools to achieve this include:

 • Practicing yoga or meditation